Maynor Figueroa: Houston Dynamo

 On 30 January 2019, Figueroa signed with FC Dallas's biggest rivals, the Houston Dynamo.
 Figueroa made his Dynamo debut on 19 February 2019 in a 1–0 win over CD Guastatoya in the CONCACAF Champions League.
 He made 4 appearances in the CCL as the Dynamo reached the quarterfinals.
 He made his first league appearance for the Dynamo on 2 March in a 1–1 draw with Real Salt Lake.
 Figueroa ended his first season in Houston with 25 appearances and 3 assists in league play as Houston finished 10th in the Western Conference, missing out on the playoffs.
 On 20 December, Figueroa signed a new contract to stay in Houston.

 Figueroa and the Dynamo opened the 2020 season on 29 February with a 1–1 draw against the LA Galaxy, with Figueroa playing the full match.
-He scored his first goal for the Dynamo on 19 September to help Houston to a 2–2 draw with Minnesota United.
+He scored his first goal for the Dynamo on 19 September to help Houston to a 2–2 draw with Minnesota United FC.
 On 26 September Figueroa scored in the 89th minute to give the Dynamo a 1–1 draw with Nashville SC.
 In a shortened season due to the COVID-19 pandemic, Figueroa appeared in 20 of Houston's 23 matches and scored 2 goals.
 The Dynamo had a poor season as a team, finishing last in the Western Conference and missing the playoffs again.

 Figueroa's contract with Houston expired following the 2020 season.
 He re-signed with Houston on 10 February 2021.
 He served as a backup centerback during the 2021 season, making 13 appearances and recording 2 assists.
 It was another disappointing season for the Dynamo, as Houston finished last in the West for the second consecutive season and missed out on the playoffs again.

 Following the 2021 season, Figueroa's contract option was declined by Houston.